UniversalDependencies/docs/_ga-feat/Form.md

 ### `HPref` : h-prefix

-In cases where a word causes neither lenition nor eclipsis and ends in a vowel, it will cause a h-prefix to attach the following word if that word begins with a vowel.
+When two vowels come together in Irish, a h-prefix is inserted before the second vowel in order to simplify pronunciation.

 #### Examples